Jaime Pizarro: As sub-secretary

 On 30 July 2007, Chilean president Michelle Bachelet named Jaime Pizarro Sub-secretary of the National Institute of Sports (Chiledeportes), after the resignation of Ricardo Vorpahl.

 International career

 Pizarro made his debut for the national senior squad on 6 May 1986, against Brazil.
 He obtained 53 caps, and played the Copa América 1987 final.
 His last international game was against the national team from Peru at Copa América 1993.
 His only goal came on 19 June 1989, in a friendly match against Uruguay (2-2) in Montevideo.

 Managerial career

 He assumed as the coach of Colo-Colo for the 2002 season after being the sport manager of Universidad Católica and the assistant coach of Pedro García in the Chile national team.
 In 2005, he moved to Audax Italiano and, in 2007, he joined Palestino.

 Next, he performed as sport manager and director of Colo-Colo (2011–2012) and Santiago Wanderers (2018).
 In 2021, he returned to coaching and joined Barnechea in the Primera B de Chile until July of the same year.

+In May 2026, Pizarro assumed as sporting director of Colo-Colo.